justapieceofjoy/Copy_Cat/README.md

-# copyCat - Futuristic Plagiarism Checker
+# Copy Cat - Plagiarism Checker

 Copy Cat is a plagiarism detection system that uses semantic and character-level comparison techniques to detect copied or paraphrased text.
 It features a sleek, neon-themed web interface built using Flask templates and standard HTML/CSS.
 The backend leverages modern NLP tools such as Sentence Transformers, spaCy, and Levenshtein distance to provide detailed similarity metrics and highlight suspected plagiarized segments.